Goodwin Memorial African Methodist Episcopal Zion Church

 The Goodwin Memorial African Methodist Episcopal Zion Church is a historic church on Woodside Avenue in Amherst, Massachusetts.
-It is a member of the National African Methodist Episcopal Zion Church denomination, which is historically African American and began in the United States.

-The history of the Goodwin Memorial African Methodist Episcopal (A.M.E.)
-Zion Church in Amherst, Massachusetts is an important part of the broader context of African American history.
-The A.M.E.
-Zion denomination was created in conjunction with growing African American identities.
-Locally, the Goodwin Memorial A.M.E.
-Zion Church is one of the few physical structures that speaks to the rich African American history and heritage in the town of Amherst and surrounding areas.
+It is a member of the National African Methodist Episcopal (AME) Zion Church denomination, which is historically African American and began in the United States.
+The AME Zion denomination was created in conjunction with growing African American identities.
+Locally, the Goodwin Memorial AME Zion Church is one of the few physical structures that speaks to the rich African American history and heritage in the town of Amherst and surrounding areas.

 Early history

 After the American Civil War, many African Americans migrated north to escape the discriminatory laws and violence of the South.
 Despite improved social conditions in northern states, African Americans largely remained second-class citizens.
 Houses of worship aided African American individuals struggling to build a sense of community, identity, and autonomy.
 This process occurred in Amherst with the creation of the Zion Chapel, built on Amherst College property in 1869.
 The African American congregation was primarily drawn from the area of Amherst now known as the Westside Historic District, encompassing sections of Baker and Snell streets, Northampton Road, and Hazel Avenue.

 As the African American community expanded and the white congregation diminished, Zion members organized in the early 1900s to construct a new church with no affiliation to the college.
 The Zion members were initially denied independence by a regional conference of Congregational churches; however, members of Zion Chapel, including Moses and Anna Goodwin, refused to wait for approval.
 They formed a congregation of their own, calling themselves Union Church.
 They found a space to worship in the Amherst Town Hall.
 During their time in the town hall, community members solicited the support of local citizens and sympathetic members of the college community to secure funds for a building of their own.
 Booker T. Washington visited in 1904 to help raise additional funds.

 Fundraising efforts produced a total of $611.10, which the Union Church used to buy a parcel of land in 1907.
-In the same year, the Union Church became officially affiliated with the national African Methodist Episcopal (A.M.E.)
-Zion Organization, whose theological beliefs challenged the notion that African Americans were second-class citizens.
+In the same year, the Union Church became officially affiliated with the national African Methodist Episcopal (AME) Zion Organization, whose theological beliefs challenged the notion that African Americans were second-class citizens.
 In 1909, the parcel transferred to Moses Goodwin who owned it during the time of construction of the church in 1910.
 Construction was completed in the summer of 1910 and the cornerstone was laid during a dedication ceremony on July 10, 1910, celebrating the African American community's successful efforts to gain independence.